Skip to main content

 • "shortname" is the short name of the device that sent the NODEINFO_APP message.

-• "sender" is the user ID of the gateway device, which is in this case the same node that sent the NODEINFO_APP message (the hexadecimal value 7efeee00 represented by an integer in decimal is 2130636288).
+• "sender" is the hexadecimal Node ID of the gateway device, which is in this case the same node that sent the NODEINFO_APP message.

 • "timestamp" is the Unix Epoch when the message was received, represented as an integer in decimal.

-• "to" is the node number of the destination of the message.
+• "to" is the decimal-equivalent Node ID of the destination of the message.
 In this case, "-1" means it was a broadcast message (this is the decimal integer representation of 0xFFFFFFFF).

 • "type" is the type of the message, in this case it was a NODEINFO_APP message.